 The other two drugs were, more or less, included as a fail-safe.
 Pancuronium bromide causes paralysis and is used in surgeries to prevent involuntary muscle movement.
 The dose given in lethal injections is significantly more than for medical use and would leave the prisoner paralyzed for up to eight hours, but it stops the diaphragm and would cause death by suffocation long before that.
 Finally, potassium chloride is an electrolyte that depolarizes the electric signals of the heart and stops it from beating.
 If done correctly, a three protocol lethal injection should be over in around 5 to 6 minutes.
 The single drug protocol takes 10 to 12 minutes before death occurs.
 The back-up midazolam/hydromorphone combo has been used in Arizona and.. well.. we’ll get to that.
 But really, this is a pretty good way to go.
 Quick and painless

 But in Reality: Lethal Injection is actually botched nearly as much as electrocutions were.
 The primary reason is actually not the concept but the, ahem, execution.
 The person who designed lethal injection was quoted as saying he didn’t think the procedure would be performed by idiots.
 Often the IVs are inserted the wrong way, or in the wrong locations.
 Sometimes they’re not in the vein but rather the muscle.
-Sometimes the IVs get clogged or simply fall out of the prisoner’s arm.
+Sometimes the IVs get clogged or simply fall out of the prisoner’s arm (this happens so much they even have a term for it in Texas, calling it a “blow-out”).
 Sometimes the technicians have to search for hours looking for a place to insert the needle because the terrified prisoner’s blood vessels have constricted, or maybe they had damaged veins from prior drug use.

 And if the first injection doesn’t go right, you’re in for a world of hurt, because the second and third injections feel like you’re pumping burning jet fuel directly into your bloodstream.
 If you’ve ever gotten an injection of pain-killer (or shot up heroin), you know it causes a burning sensation.
 Imagine that, multiplied by 100, that doesn’t quickly fade away but rather begins to flow through your entire body.
 That’s what the second and third lethal injection drugs do.
 And it gets even worse.
 If you regain consciousness after the pancuronium bromide (which has NO sedative qualities) is in you, not only will you feel like your blood has been replaced by lava, but you’ll feel yourself suffocating.
 As if that’s not enough, you’ll be unable to scream or moan or anything, because you’re paralyzed from it.
 You won’t even be able to open your eyes.
 To onlookers, it will appear as if everything is going according to the plan.
 For all we know, this might have happened to a lot of the over-1,200 people we’ve executed by lethal injection since its first usage in 1982.
 And, while the sedative is considered lethal on its own, it’s also what’s called “ultra-short-acting” and if a person has a sufficient tolerance, as unlikely as it is, it could wear off.
 It’s designed to wear off.